 The ideal drug for treatment of ocular hypertension should effectively lower intraocular pressure, have no side effects, and be inexpensive with once-a-day dosing; however, no medicine possesses all of the above.
 When choosing a medicine for you, your ophthalmologist prioritizes these qualities based on your specific needs.

 Medications, usually in the form of medicated eyedrops, are prescribed to help lower increased intraocular pressure.
-Sometimes, more than 1 medicine is needed.
+Sometimes, more than one medicine is needed.
 See Understanding Glaucoma Medications.

 Initially, your ophthalmologist might have you use the eyedrops in only one eye to see how effective the drug is in lowering the pressure inside your eye.
 If it is effective, then your doctor will most likely have you use the eyedrops in both eyes.
 See How to Instill Your Eyedrops.